desihub/desimodel/doc/focalplane.rst

 ============   ===========   =============

 The second file is a YAML format file which contains one or more exclusion polygons for the positioners.
-Each named exclusion entry actually has 2 polygons- one for the theta arm and one for the phi arm.
+Each named exclusion entry actually has multiple
+polygons:  for the GFA, petal boundary, theta arm and phi arm.
 These define the shape of the polygon at the origin, which is then translated and rotated differently for every positioner based on the arm length, etc.  Exclusion polygons are specified in terms of lists of circles and line segments.